durrantlab/censible/README.md

 ### With the `--out` Flag

-If the user specifies the `--out` flag, CENsible will output the same information to the specified Excel-comaptible tab-delimited file.
-Additionally, it will output:
+If the user specifies the `--out` flag, CENsible will output the same information to the specified Excel-compatible tab-delimited file.
+Additionally, it will output the following:

 - A text description of the pre-calculated terms the model uses.
-- The pre-calculated terms themselves (calculated using *smina*).
+- The pre-calculated terms themselves (calculated using _smina_).
 - The pre-calculated terms after scaling/normalization.
 - The weights the model assigns to each pre-calculated term.
 - The predicted contribution of each pre-calculated term to the overall affinity